The 10 big names set to miss the 152nd Open Championship at Royal Troon

 Appearances: 9 | Best finish: 10

 The 2018 Masters Champion managed a top-10 finish at The Open in 2019 before joining the breakaway tour.
-P-Reed did not enter Final Qualifying for the US Open and will only secure a place in Troon’s field if he secures one of the two spots available at the BMW International Open on the DP World Tour through which he is eligible as a lifetime honorary member of the European Tour.
+P-Reed did not enter Final Qualifying for the US Open or Open Championship and failed in his bid to secure a place in Troon’s field via a top two spot at the Italian Open or BMW International Open on the DP World Tour through which he is eligible as a lifetime honorary member.
 Before Pinehurst, Reed had lined up in 41 consecutive Majors, dating back to the 2014 Masters.

 Two Masters and many millions to his name, Bubba Watson has struggled with his mental health demons.